 What this means is that if you have had a stressful day, are holding bad “work energy”, or are just ready for a change of scenery after a frantic week, you can’t just head home and leave your office and worries in the dust.
 Well, you can, but you’ll be returning right back if that’s where you intend to sleep for the night…

-Every time you look at your laptop, or sit at the table you sit at for hours every day, you will be reminded that you are at work.
+Every time you look at your laptop, or eat at the table you sit at for hours every day, you will be reminded that you are at work.
 Everytime you walk past your office door, or see your work materials, stock or equipment, you will be reminded that you are at work.
-(Some friends of ours run a cycle tour business in Glenorchy and for the first few years, their tiny zero bedroom house also served as company HQ and bike storage and maintenance shed – it nearly drove poor Kate mad.)
 There is no quicker way to come to hate something you used to love, than not being able to get away from it when you want to.

 Not only that, but you have to be able to set clear boundaries for yourself so that you don’t find yourself working at all hours of the day, eating into the precious personal life you wanted more of in the first place.
 It’s so easy to just fire off a quick quote after dinner, or sort your filing on the weekend, or write a quick blog while the kids are in the bath – all perfectly justifiable and logical in the name of “commitment” of course.

-Because you can’t distance yourself from your work physically, you have to be very good at distancing yourself from your work mentally.
+Because you can’t distance yourself from your work physically, you have to be very good at distancing yourself from your work mentally and emotionally.

 One size does not fit all

-So there you have it.
-While there are certainly some great benefits to working from home, don’t be too quick to believe that it’s the only way forward.
-We are all different and what may be right for some, may not necessarily be right for you.
+While there are certainly many great benefits to working from home, don’t be too quick to believe that it’s the only way forward, or beat yourself up because it just really doesn’t appeal to you.
+We are all different and what may be right for some, may not necessarily be right for everyone.